Fraser Anning: One Nation

-Maiden speech
+2018 maiden speech

-On 14 August 2018 Anning delivered his maiden speech to the Senate.
+On 14 August 2018, Anning delivered his maiden speech to the Senate.
 In it, he called for a plebiscite to reintroduce the White Australia Policy, especially with regard to excluding Muslims.
 Anning went on to criticise the Safe Schools Coalition of Australia, as "gender fluidity garbage" and "cultural Marxism".
 He also condemned what he described as the abuse of the external affairs power of the Australian constitution, and spoke in support of a fundamental right of civilians to own firearms, and the Bradfield Scheme irrigation proposal.

 His speech included a reference to a "final solution"—the phrase used by the Nazi Party to refer to the preparation and execution of the Holocaust, when he said "The final solution to the immigration problem is, of course, a popular vote."
 Anning claimed that his comments were taken out of context, that he had used the phrase to introduce the last of six policies he proposed about immigration.
 His comments were condemned across the Parliament, including by the Labor Party, the Liberals, the Nationals, the Greens, Pauline Hanson's One Nation and the Centre Alliance, among other crossbenchers in both the House of Representatives and the Senate.
-He has refused to apologise for his comments.
+He refused to apologise for his comments.
 Pauline Hanson said she was appalled by Anning's comments and described them as "straight from Goebbels' handbook".
 However, Anning's party leader Bob Katter described it as "a magnificent speech, solid gold" and said he "1000 percent supports" Anning.

-However, Anning was expelled from Katter's Australia Party two months later.
+However, Anning was expelled from Katter's Australia Party two months later for distinguishing between "European" and "Non-European" migration in legislation, as this was viewed by the party as bigotry against Sikhs and Pacific Islanders.

+Anning's party expulsion came after Queensland Labor premier, Annastacia Palaszczuk cut the party's parliamentary staff numbers.